HsuJoann/HsuJoann.github.io/_posts/2020-10-10-Virtual-meeting.md

 I gave this talk on a PASS Application Development Virtual Group on 2021-10-10 evening.
 Giving a online presentation is much tougher than giving a in-person presentation because you don't have immediate audience feedback.
 I clearly recall that when I gave in-person presentation, my audience laughed after my openning joke.
 The laughter relaxed the audience and excited me.
 I continued my talk with focus and passion.
 Online presentation lack on this.
-But, nevertheless, here is my presentation:
+But, on line presentation leave record and the interested audience could go back as many times as they need to.
+This is an advantage that in-person presentation don't have.

 My presentation starts at 9 minutes 30 seconds (before that is the meeting organizer went over group house keeping items)